CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Monitoring
-In order to be able to react to critical system events, these can be monitored by monitoring.
+To be able to react to critical system events, these can be monitored by monitoring.
 For this purpose, status information is usually retrieved from a central IT system on which the events are evaluated.
 However, the interface needed to retrieve the system events from the IT system can often change system settings of the operating system, e.g. Via SNMP (Simple Network Management Protocol).
 If such a modification is not desired, then these features should be disabled.
 * Memory protection mechanisms
  In order to protect the operating system and application against possible buffer overflows, appropriate memory protection mechanisms should be activated, as long as they are supported by the hardware (CPU) and the operating system used.
 For example, Executable Space Protection (ESP) can prevent programs from running out of unauthorized areas of memory.
 * Creating an integrity database
  After completing the basic configuration, it is recommended that you create an integrity database using an appropriate tool.
 For some operating systems, such programs are already included in the scope of a standard installation.
 The integrity database should not be stored on the IT systems themselves, but on a read-only medium (such as CD-R) or another secure IT system.
 If there is a suspicion that the IT system is being compromised, the generated checksums can be used to identify files modified by an attacker.
 During regular system integrity checks, this database serves as a reference for a defined, secure state of the IT systems.
 It should be documented which settings were checked in the basic configuration and if and how they were changed.
-The documentation must be such that, in an emergency, a person other than the actual administrator can understand what has been done without prior knowledge of the IT systems based on the documentation.
+The documentation must be such that, in an emergency, someone other than the actual administrator can understand what has been done without prior knowledge of the IT systems based on the documentation.
 Ideally, it should be possible to restore the IT systems with the help of documentation alone.

 #### SYS.2.1.M16 Disabling and uninstalling unneeded components and identifiers

-Often, as part of the standard installation of an operating system, a larger number of user IDs, programs, services and other components are set up, which are not necessary for the operation in each case.
+Often, as part of the standard installation of an operating system, a larger number of user IDs, programs, services and other components are set up, which are not necessary for the operation in any case.
 Therefore, it should be checked in the basic configuration, which user accounts are really needed.
-User IDs that are not required should either be deleted or at least deactivated in such a way that it is not possible to log in to the IT system under the ID in question.
+User IDs that are not required should either be deleted or at least deactivated in such a way that no login to the IT system is possible under the ID in question.

 The standard installation of an operating system often includes a number of programs and services that are not normally needed and that can be a source of security vulnerabilities for that very reason.
 This applies in particular to network services.
 After installation, it should therefore be checked which services and applications are installed and activated on the IT systems.
 Unnecessary services should be disabled or completely uninstalled.
 In addition, unused runtime environments, interpreter languages ​​and compilers SHOULD be uninstalled.

-On the one hand, checking for running services can be carried out locally with the means of the installed operating system and, on the other hand, in the case of network services, from the outside through a port scan from another system.
+On the one hand, checking for running services can be carried out locally with the resources of the installed operating system and, on the other hand, in network services from the outside through a port scan from another system.
 By a combination of both methods can be largely excluded that the IT systems offers even more unwanted network services.

 #### SYS.2.1.M17 deployment clearance
-Before clients are used in productive operation and before they are connected to a productive network, the application should be released, this must be documented.
-The deployment clearance is based on a test of the installation and configuration documentation and the functionality of the IT systems in a test.
+Before clients are used in productive operation and before they are connected to a productive network, the application should be released.
+This must be documented.
+The deployment clearance is based on an examination of the installation and configuration documentation and the functionality of the IT systems in a test.
 It is carried out by a body authorized to do so in the institution.

 More detailed information can be found in OPS.1.1.7 Software Testing and Approvals.